by Paul Silva in the September 1995 RootesReview

 The Tiger people assembled showed a great deal of interest in the results of this project.
 So I might as well get on with the nuts and bolts.

 First, this was not a simple exchange.
-The engine was picked up at Fortes Parts in Waltam, Mass.
+The engine was picked up at Fortes Parts in Waltam, Mass (now in Framingham).
 Retail cost from Ford Motorsport is $2695.
 Fortes sells them $2350 complete.
 This brand new “long block” comes with virtually everything.
 Since the Ford small block is “externally balanced”, this engine comes with both the damper and a flywheel.
 It also comes with an oil pan (2 sumps; 5 quarts, but it is even easier to install than stock), a timing cover, water pump, sparkplugs (“peanuts; 5/8 “vs. 13/16”).

 What doesn’t come with it is not insignificant.
 You cannot use the stock or a equivalent clutch assembly.
 This engine uses a “diaphragm” style with metric fasteners.
 And since this engine needs a 6-bolt bell housing, the 5-bolt bellhousing will not work.
 There are people out there who have “adapted” this seeming incongruous coupling but it was beyond my patience.
 I opted for a Lakewood “scattershield” for $225 (Fortes, LAK15200), and the Ford Motorsport clutch assembly (FRMS 7560-A-302) for $158.